allure-ai/drf_jsonschema/README.rst

   without taking into account any differences between Python regexes and the regexes supported by JSON Schema.

-* BooleanField and NullBooleanField: the serializer accepts values such as 0, 1, "0", "1", "true", "false" in addition to the JSON ``true`` and ``false``.
+* BooleanField: the serializer accepts values such as 0, 1, "0", "1", "true", "false" in addition to the JSON ``true`` and ``false``.
 JSON Schema is strict and only accepts the real ``true`` and ``false``.